FAIRChemistry/SAS-workflows/README.md

 ## 🛤 What is SAS-workflows?

-The SAS-tools contains useful functions and classes for reading, transforming, working with, analyzing, managing, and storing SAS data (called **tools**).
-These tools are generic, making it easy to use and re-purpose them.
+The SAS-workflows contains various Jupyter Notebooks that implement [SAS-tools](https://github.com/FAIRChemistry/SAS-tools) and other packages/libaries to work with SAS data answer a certain research question, to solve a given problem, or perform a specific task (called **workflows**).
+These workflows can be used as examples for implementing SAS-tools, as well as as templates and inspiration for novel workflows.

 ## ⚡️ Quick Start